Visas & Immigration

 Report your Visa Lost/Stolen to the U.S. Embassy Abroad

-Fax the Consular Section or Consulate General at the Embassy abroad which issued your visa to report it lost/stolen.
+Fax the Consular Section or Consulate General at the Embassy abroad that issued your visa to report it lost/stolen.
 Go to the Embassy Consular Section Website to locate the Fax number and contact information.
-Specifically state whether the visa was lost or stolen.
-Be sure to include your full name, date of birth, place of birth, address in the U.S., and an email address (if available).
-If you have a copy of the passport or visa, fax this to the Embassy or consular section.
+Specifically, state whether the visa was lost or stolen.
+Be sure to include your full name, date of birth, place of birth, address in the U.S., and email address (if available).
+If you have a copy of the passport or visa, fax it to the Embassy or consular section.
 Otherwise, if known, report the category of visa and the passport number from the lost/stolen visa.
 If you have already reported your visa lost/stolen to the U.S. Embassy abroad, and then you later find your misplaced visa, please note that the visas will be invalid for future travel to the U.S, and you must apply in person at the Embassy or Consulate abroad for a new visa.

 Applying for a Replacement United States Visa